una-language/una-language/README.md

 # Sova

-Sova (<i>owl</i> in Russian) is a functional programming language inspired by Lisp, Python and JavaScript
+Sova is a functional programming language inspired by Lisp, Python and JavaScript

 ## Installation